bhavinjawade/RidgeBase/README.md

    > <span style="color:red">Note:</span>: These mappings are for evaluation only.
 Training set pairs can be created from Task 1 training set.

    File name conventions are same as Task 1.

+## Acknowledgement

+We would like to thank all the participants involved in the study.
+This project was funded by NSF CITeR

 # BibTex: